mjkelly/experiments/docker/transmission/README.md

 Usage
 ------

+To build, run:
+# docker build -t mjkelly/transmission .

+You may choose a different tag, of course.
+The tag "mjkelly/transmission" is what `run.sh` uses.

-`run.sh` is an example of how to start this image.
-Notably, the expectation is that the user will mount a data directory from the host.
+`run.sh` is an example of how to start this image, specifically to show examples of the volumes and forwarded ports required.

+This config uses volumes from the host for both the data directory (so you can access downloaded data), and for the configuration directory (so you can put things in the torrents directory, and so the resume directory persists).

+The RPC port is forwarded and bound only to localhost.
+The actual listening port is bound to 0.0.0.0 (so the host can accept incoming connections).

-Additionally, if you have in-progress torrents (either downloading or seeding) that you want to import from your existing setup, you can populate the `/torrents` and `/resume` directories in `transmisison-daemon-config` before building, if you like.
-(Though this will dirty your image with your in-progress state.)
+If you have in-progress torrents (either downloading or seeding) that you want to import from your existing setup, you can populate the `/torrents` and `/resume` directories in `transmisison-daemon-config` before starting the image.

 Default Settings